Asparkam - instructions for use. Overdose of asparkam is fatal

 Asparkam: side effects and contraindications

-If there are violations in metabolic processes or a deficiency of potassium and magnesium from food, Asparkam may be prescribed by a doctor.
+If there are violations in metabolic processes or a deficiency of potassium and magnesium from food, the doctor may prescribe Asparkam.
 Side effects are extremely rare, but the patient should be aware of them.
-Depending on whether it is injected intravenously or taken orally, there are slight differences in tracking negative reactions from the body.
+Depending on whether it is administered intravenously or taken orally, there are slight differences in how the body monitors for negative reactions.

-If you plan to take Asparkam, contraindications should be studied very carefully in order to avoid causing harm to the body.
+If you plan to take Asparkam, contraindications should be studied very carefully to avoid harm to the body.

-It is good to take Asparkam with saluretics and corticosteroids in order to avoid a decrease in the level of potassium in the body.
+It is good to take Asparkam with saluretics and corticosteroids to avoid a decrease in potassium levels in the body.
 It reduces the toxic effects of glucosides.

 Asparkam should be used with caution with potassium-sparing diuretics and antidepolarizing muscle relaxants.